Small Area Labour Markets (SALM), June quarter 2021

 Change in Unemployment Benefit Payments

-On 20 March 2020, Newstart Allowance was discontinued and replaced by the JobSeeker payment.
-While there are some minor changes to the population covered by JobSeeker, compared with Newstart, analysis undertaken by the National Skills Commission indicates that this has not had a material impact on the viability of using this payment as part of the methodological process used to produce the SALM estimates.
+On 20 March 2020, Newstart Allowance was discontinued and was replaced by the JobSeeker payment.
+While there are some minor changes to the population covered by JobSeeker, compared with Newstart, analysis undertaken by the National Skills Commission indicates that this has not had a material impact on the viability of using this payment as part of the methodological process used to produce the unemployment and unemployment rate estimates in SALM.

 Changes to the Geographic Structure

-From the June quarter 2019 edition of SALM, the Statistical Area Level 2 (SA2) estimates have been based on the Australian Bureau of Statistics (ABS) 2016 Australian Statistical Geography Standard (ASGS)
+As of the June quarter 2019 edition of SALM, the Statistical Area Level 2 (SA2) estimates are now based on the Australian Bureau of Statistics (ABS) 2016 Australian Statistical Geography Standard (ASGS).
+The geographical structure used in SALM is now aligned with the most recent ABS Census of Population and Housing 2016 Australian Statistical Geography Standard (ASGS)

 .
 The geographical structure used in SALM is now aligned with the most recent ABS Census of Population and Housing.